cyberark/conjur/app/domain/authentication/authn_k8s/TROUBLESHOOTING.md

   # Set environment.
 Modify as necessary to match your setup.
   CONJUR_NAMESPACE=conjur-oss

-  # Create a 'pod-curl' pod in the Conjur OSS namespace
+  # Create a 'pod-curl' pod in the Conjur Open Source namespace
   echo "
   ---
   apiVersion: v1